-Francisco de Sousa da Câmara is a senior partner who has headed the tax teams in Lisbon and Madeira for more than two decades.
-He specialises in complex tax litigation involving domestic and international tax issues, and focuses on handling files in all type of courts.
-He is also an arbitrator recognised by Centre for Administrative Arbitration (CAA), where tax arbitration is conducted.
+Francisco de Sousa da Câmara is a senior partner at Morais Leitão who has headed the tax teams in Lisbon and Madeira for more than two decades.
+He specialises in complex tax litigation involving domestic and international tax issues, and focuses on handling files before all types of courts.
+He is also a CAA-recognised arbitrator.
 Francisco advises high net worth individuals and family office businesses and structures.
 He has been involved in drafting tax legislation, including the General Tax Law, the Tax Procedure and Process Code, and a project for a wealth tax reform.
-Francisco regularly contributes to several tax-focused publications, both in Portugal and internationally, being a correspondent for European Taxation and International Tax Notes.
+Francisco regularly contributes to a range of tax-focused publications, both in Portugal and internationally.